DigixGlobal/etc-redemption/README.md

 See [Redemption Token Contract](#redemption-token-contract) section for more details.

-### MultiSig & Top-up System
+### Top-up System

-* Two MultiSig contracts
-  * ETH Chain (to hold ETH from the Digix crowdsale until governance contracts live)
-  * ETC Chain (to hold refunded ETC and top up to the redemption contract, and execute it's methods)
-* 4 anonymous trusted parties will be in control of this contract
-* 3/4 of the parties to approve any transaction made from it

 A 'top-up' system will be used when passing funds to the redemption contract to reduce the effects of any unforeseen exploits.
 Batches of 100,000 ETC (?) will be added to the redemption contract as required (and topped up as the remaining balance reaches 10,000).

+The ETC batches will be kept on separate keys and transferred to the redemption contract when the DGDR reserve balance reaches near the highest unclaimed DGDR balance.

 ### Additional End User Resources